Rethinking Equity: The German Mindset Shift That's Overdue

 │ │ │

-├─ Rent apartment ├─ Buy apartment ├─ Own home + HELOC
+├─ Rent + Tagesgeld ├─ Rent + ETFs ├─ Own home + HELOC

-├─ Cash savings ├─ Life insurance ├─ 401k + heavy equity
+├─ Cash savings ├─ Equity portfolio ├─ 401k + heavy equity

-For German Employees
+For Employees

-For German Entrepreneurs
+For Entrepreneurs

-Think “equity stake,” not “company ownership”: When pitching investors, you’re not “losing control”, you’re creating equity value for all stakeholders.
+Think “stake,” not “control.”
+When you pitch investors, you’re not losing control, you’re creating equity value for everyone.

-For German Policymakers
+For Policymakers

-Tax reform: Allow mortgage interest deductions like the US, UK, and Netherlands.
+Tax reform.
+Allow mortgage interest deductions like the US, UK, and Netherlands.
 Stop punishing leverage.

 Japanese: Shisan (資産) vs. Fusai (負債)